aupine/sprout/README.md

-# sprout
+# Sprout
-Sprout Nuker for Discord
+Nuker and Utility Tool for Discord